pavitrapandey/electronic-store-backend/README.md

 # 🛒 Electronic Store Backend

 A Spring Boot based backend for an electronic store application, built with a modular structure and RESTful APIs.
-This project covers user management, category handling, and full-fledged product operations.
+This project includes user authentication with JWT and secure token handling, along with features like user management, category handling, and full-fledged product operations.

+---

 ## 🚀 Features

 ### ✅ User Module
-- Create user with:
+- Register user with:
   - Name, Email, Password, Gender, About, ImageName
+- Login with JWT token
 - Fully tested and validated

+### 🔐 Authentication & Security
+- Integrated **Spring Security**
+- **JWT Token-based Authentication**
+- **Refresh Token** mechanism for access token renewal
+- Secure endpoints with role-based access control (RBAC)

 ### 🗂️ Category Module
 - CRUD operations on categories